poems

 and I can finally hear what it’s hearing:

-engines oily searing asphalt everywhere,
+engines oily searing the asphalt everywhere,

 the circling hawk’s spiraling claw,